 Washington University’s STEM Education Research Group (STEM ERG) brings together a diverse group of faculty and staff members interested in research on teaching and learning in STEM (Science, Technology, Engineering, and Mathematics).
-The group represents an array of fields, including Biology, Chemistry, Education, Physics, Psychology, and Engineering, as well as the Institute for School Partnership, The Teaching Center, and CIRCLE.
+The group represents an array of fields, including: Biology, Chemistry, Education, Physics, Psychology, Mathematics, Computer Science, and Engineering, as well as the Institute for School Partnership, The Center for Teaching and Learning, and CIRCLE.

 STEM ERG was established in 2008.
-The ERG uses a laboratory-group model, with individual members presenting current or completed work related to the scholarship of teaching and learning (SoTL) at weekly meetings.
-Based on these presentations, ERG members offer one another feedback, research suggestions, and ideas for new collaborations.
-The group meets weekly during the fall and spring semesters.
+It follows a laboratory-group model, with individual members presenting upcoming, current, or completed work related to the scholarship of teaching and learning (SoTL).
+Members may also lead article discussions or present on topical material related to current issues in education research.
+ERG members offer one another feedback, research suggestions, and ideas for new collaborations.
+The group meets biweekly during the fall and spring semesters.

 The ERG founders developed the group in response to a specific need among faculty and staff involved in externally funded education projects to evaluate these projects in a systematic way.
 The ERG serves another, broader purpose by fostering collegial, collaborative interactions among scholars from different disciplines.

 The STEM Education Research Group has broadened the definition of scholarship at Washington University and raised awareness among the faculty and administration about how faculty, researchers, and staff are conducting scholarship that advances the university’s mission of excellence in both teaching and research.